HaneenWally/FlaminGo/Integration/README.md

 # Integration
-### The project has multiple components, from game logic, making moves to communicating with server.
+### The project has multiple components, from game logic, deciding moves to make to communicating with server.